 - Take showers rather than baths.

 - Wipe from the front to the back after using the toilet.

-- Urinate before and after having sex.
-Drinking water will also help flush bacteria.
+- Urinate before and after sex.
+Drink water to help flush bacteria.

 - Avoid genital deodorant sprays and douches.